Winter2024-NSCC-ECampus/assignment-03-spring-projects-EmmaMattie/README.md

-# Secure Login Web Application
+# Spring Security Web Application

 This is a simple web application that implements user authentication using **Spring Security and Thymeleaf**.